juanantonio284/my_python_notes/recursions/computerphile--loops_vs_recursion.md

 more complicated than factorial but not quite up to full Ackermann capabilities would be very nice indeed to have within your language.

-Again referring back to that [original video][most_difficult_program], I had a lot of really interesting mail from various people who said to me: "OK, you said that this is an innately recursive problem and it just had to have general recursion capabilities?
-Well I .... "

-[Video ends here]
+[Video ends here, there is a preview of the next video]

 ## Extra Bits

 [Loops, Ackermann & Recursion][loops_ackermann_recursion]

+Well, in the end 32 won't be enough, 128 won't be enough, 256 won't be enough; for high orders of Ackermann function, it will blow those apart eventually.
+So the only way to do it, generally, is via a recursion mechanism where---as I said---it's all done in data areas called [stack frames][reverse_polish_notation_and_stack].
+You can make the things go arbitrarily deep just by calling recursively.

+So what's the problem then?
+The problem then is you'll eventually run out of memory.
+(For those who now want to go off and watch the most difficult program to compute ...)
+Steve Bagley, and I had set it off and we waited patiently three weeks.
+And Steve had given it a gigabyte of memory and, if we waited another three months, it would've just blown up and run out of memory, even then.

+But---I think I pointed out also---the bigger problem was that the precision of the arithmetic was gonna do us down.
+I mean there were we with a 64-bit machine.
+What we needed to get the answer right was a thing where the lengths of integers weren't 64 bits but two to the power of 64 bits (which is something like twenty thousand decimal places).

+Again referring back to that original video, I had a lot of really interesting mail from various people who said to me:
+"OK you said that this is an innately recursive problem and it just had to have general recursion capabilities.
+Well, I want to tell you that I have implemented it in C and I have never called my Ack routine recursively once!
+Not once have I called it recursively; so it can't be that the problem, in general, requires recursion."

+So I then said: "Well, then let me take a look at what you've done to implement it."
+And what they've done was unbelievable sophisticated mechanisms, using "malloc", the memory allocator.
+And, basically, these very talented people were simulating a stack.
+They were given themselves stack frames, keeping them all adding up, keeping track of them, and so on.
+But it was basically: they weren't giving it the name recursion, but that's exactly what was happening.
+[Sean Riley asks: Is that manual recursion?]
+It was manual, cleverly-implemented, recursion and---yeah, I mean---even they admitted they would run out of resources eventually.
+"But I haven't called myself recursively" [Is what they would say].
+No, but you've done everything that a recursion would do.
+You have to, to get the problem to work out alright.

 ## Related videos